Basel-anaya/AI-Courses/README.md

-# Roadmap-to-Machine-Learning-and-Deep-Learning-and-more
+# Courses for AI, ML, DL and many more..

 ![Roadmap to Ml and dl](https://user-images.githubusercontent.com/81964452/166122054-845c7057-83fe-4060-b95b-092def0534f6.png)

-In this repo, Some of the best and most recent machine learning courses.
+In this repo, Some of the best and most recent courses.

 **Artificial Intelligence**